DavidIlie/kca-news/README.md

 ## things for school to do

 -  get a domain
--  decided whether they would prefer to host it themsevles with a vps somewhere or i keep it home (risk of downtime and data loss if on my severs because i am moving and upgrading infastructure)
+-  decided whether they would prefer to host it themselves with a vps somewhere or i keep it home (risk of downtime and data loss if on my severs because i am moving and upgrading infastructure)
 -  get people to write articles
 -  give me billions